mongodb/leafygreen-ui/packages/tabs/README.md

 **Default:** `false`

-Indicates whether or not the `Tab` can be clicked by a user
+Indicates whether or not the `Tab` can be clicked by a user.

 ### default